 The brain is the most important.
 In humans, the neocortex is called the human brain because it’s different than that of other mammals.
 The human neocortex is the largest in proportion to the rest of the brain compared to non-human mammal brains, allowing for more complex functions, higher thinking, creativity, self-awareness, and fine motor control.

 We learn from an early age that humans are mammals, but we don’t know all the reasons why.
 The features that make humans similar to other mammals are important because it is common to believe that humans are completely different from non-human animals due to being on top of the food chain and creating civilizations.
 All mammals share a number of things in common.
-A human is a unique creature, but it’s still a mammal.
+So, are humans mammals?
+Yes, a human is a unique creature, but it’s still a mammal.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.